josh-shuster/personal-readme/README.md

 # My personal README
-Hi I'm Josh, I'm a front-end engineer on Team Planet Express and I work on the WPE's User Portal.
+Hi I'm Josh, I'm a front-end engineer on Team Planet Express and I work on WPE's User Portal.

 ## My Goals
 * Make front-end development feel like this in Portal: